coala/coala/docs/Developers/Git_Basics.rst

 Now, after the file gets reverted back to the required revision, commit the changes and (force)push to the remote.

+If at any stage you are confused, or have an issue, do not close your Pull Request.
+Instead, contact us on gitter so that we can help you resolve your problem.

 Useful Git commands
 -------------------